-Feeding Fundamentals provides a variety of continuing education resources for the professional (nurses, speech/language pathologists, physical and occupational therapists, lactation consultants, physicians, and other professionals supporting infants and families who are working on establishing and maintaining enjoyable mealtimes.)
-SOFFI TM: Supporting Oral Feeding in Fragile Infants 2-day training is now offered both in live locations as well as via a series of webinars.
-Additional webinars are available to learn about the parent education program, “Home with SOFFI TM”, which is offered for a licensing fee to hospital and inpatient settings who have at least one professional trained in the use of the SOFFI TM Algorithm and/or the 2-day SOFFI TM training.
-Upcoming continuing education offerings will include a certification in the use of the SOFFI TM Algorithm.
-We are also planning on offering the SOFFI TM training as an online course for professionals who are not able to attend a live presentation, in response to requests from around the world.
-To date, the training has been conducted in many countries, including Singapore, Australia, New Zealand, Poland, France, Portugal and the Republic of Ireland.
-In 2014, the first international SOFFI TM Training Center was opened in Brest, France.
+Feeding Fundamentals, LLC provides a variety of continuing education resources for the professional (nurses, speech/language pathologists, physical and occupational therapists, lactation consultants, physicians, and other professionals supporting infants and families who are working on establishing and maintaining enjoyable mealtimes.)
+SOFFITM: Supporting Oral Feeding in Fragile Infants 2-day training is now offered both in live locations as well as via a series of webinars.
+Additional webinars are available to learn about the parent education program, “Home with SOFFITM”, which is offered for a licensing fee to hospital and inpatient settings who have at least one professional trained in the use of the SOFFITM Algorithm and/or the 2-day SOFFITM training.
+Upcoming continuing education offerings will include a certification in the use of the SOFFITM Algorithm.
+We are also planning on offering the SOFFITM training as an online course for professionals who are not able to attend a live presentation, in response to requests from around the world.
+To date, the training has been conducted in many countries, including Australia, New Zealand, the United Kingdom, Poland, France, Portugal, the Republic of Ireland, and Singapore.
+We will be adding Chile and India to this list in 2019.
+In 2014, the first international SOFFITM Training Center was opened in Brest, France.

 SOFFITM is an integrated approach to supporting oral feeding in preterm and in medically complex infants, both in the NICU and in the Early Intervention setting.
 The primary approach is offered in-person across 2 days, and provides the practitioner with evidence-based information regarding feeding development as well as assessment and intervention strategies.
-SOFFI TM is guided by the SOFFI TM Algorithm, which is a clinical decision-making algorithm designed to ensure all feeders use the same critical thinking during feedings.
-In 2013, the National Association of Neonatal Nurses highly recommended the use of the SOFFI SM Algorithm in conjunction with their “Infant-Directed Oral Feeding for Premature and Critically Ill Hospitalized Infants: Guideline for Practice” (Sables-Baus, S., et al., 2013.)
-“The SOFFI algorithm is grounding in similar principles as described in this guideline.”
+SOFFITM is guided by the SOFFITM Algorithm, which is a clinical decision-making algorithm designed to ensure all feeders use the same critical thinking during feedings.
+In 2013, the National Association of Neonatal Nurses highly recommended the use of the SOFFI Algorithm in conjunction with their “Infant-Directed Oral Feeding for Premature and Critically Ill Hospitalized Infants: Guideline for Practice” (Sables-Baus, S., et al., 2013.)
+“The SOFFI algorithm is grounded in similar principles as described in this guideline.”
 National Association of Neonatal Nurses

 Feeding is an interactive process that requires an ongoing assessment of an infant’s physiology and behavior throughout the feeding